 Riot 1: July 4, 1966

 To most people, a 103 degree July 4th holiday sounds horrible.
 Add that to all the situations described above, and communities might logically be ready to either melt, or explode.
 The Near North Omaha neighborhood did exactly that.
 That day, a crowd of youth gathered at North 24th and Lake Streets.
 Throughout the day they’d been hanging out.
 When the Omaha Police Department rolled into the crowd in the evening, police automatically pulled out bats and threatened the people gathered with violence and jail.
 Within moments, the crowd demolished two police cars.
 They threw Molotov cocktails into vacant buildings and demolished storefront windows up and down the street.
 Millions of dollars in damage was caused to businesses, and the riot continued unabated for three days.
 That day, national representatives from a few different organizations arrived in the city, helping local civil rights organizations come to a resolve with the mayor to fund more programs for the Near North Omaha neighborhood.

 After that, new programs were unveiled throughout the community that ran for many years.
 The Omaha office of the federal Housing and Urban Development agency (HUD) started funding afterschool programs for youth, and local organizations like the DePorres Club and the local Black Panthers began to fill in gaps.

-However, within a month, N 24th Street was on fire again.
+However, within a month, North 24th Street was on fire again.

 Riot 2: August 1, 1966